 - HBV level is high in the blood

-Many children are able to rid their body of the hepatitis B virus and do not have a long-term infection.
+Many children are able to rid their body of the HBV and do not have a long-term infection.

 However, some children never get rid of HBV.
 This is called chronic hepatitis B infection.